-3.1.1.1 Workflow Process Definition
+3.1.1.1.
+Workflow Process Definition

-This describes the process itself, i.e. ID and textual description, and provides other optional information associated with administration of the process definition (creation date, author, etc) or to be used at process level during process execution (initiation parameters to be used, execution priority, time limits to be checked, person to be notified, etc).
+This describes the process itself, i.e. ID and textual description, and provides other optional information associated with administration of the process definition (creation date, author, etc) or to be used at process level during process execution (initiation parameters to be used, execution priority, time limits to be checked, person to be notified, simulation attributes, etc).
 The Workflow Process Definition entity thus provides header information for the process definition and is therefore related to all other entities in that process.

-3.1.1.2 Workflow Process Activity
+3.1.1.2.
+Workflow Process Activity

-A process definition consists of one or more activities, each comprising a logical, self contained unit of work within the process definition.
-An activity represents work which will be processed by a combination of resource (specified by participant assignment) and/or computer applications (specified by application assignment).
-Other optional information may be associated with the activity such as a information on whether it is to be started / finished automatically by the workflow management system or its priority relative to other activities where contention for resource or system services occurs.
+A process definition consists of one or more activities, each comprising a logical, self-contained unit of work within the process definition.
+An activity represents work which will be processed by a combination of (organisational or system) resources (specified by participant assignment) and/or computer applications (specified by application assignment).
+Other optional information may be associated with the activity such as information on whether it is to be started / finished automatically by the workflow management system or its priority relative to other activities where contention for resource or system services occurs.
 Usage of specific workflow relevant data items by the activity may also be specified.
-The scope of an activity is local to a specific process definition (although see the description of a sub-flow activity below.
+The scope of an activity is local to a specific process definition (although see the description of a sub-flow activity below).

 An activity may be atomic (the normal case) and in this case is the smallest unit of self contained work which is specified within the process (although an activity may generate several individual work items for presentation to a user invoking, for example, different IT tools).
-Other types of activity may also be specified which do not contain work processing in their own right but are a means of directing the execution flow to other activities or process instanciations.